 - geographical scope of the restraint;

-- commercial context (including standard practice in industry); and
+- commercial context (including standard practice in the industry).

 Consequences for Breaching a Restraint of Trade